CruGlobal/red-egg/README.md

+If your app sometimes needs to directly consume the request's http entity, configure or write a request matcher to identify which requests must have access to them.
+(For these requests, Red Egg will not call `ServletRequest.getParameter()` or related methods, which have the side-effect of making `ServletRequest.getInputStream()` and `ServletRequest.getReader()` unusable.)
+You can implement your own `RequestMatcher` or use one of the built-in `RequestMatchers` factories:

+    public class RedEggConfig
+    {
+        public
+        @Produces
+        @Default
+        @EntityStreamPreservation
+        RequestMatcher matcher = RequestMatchers.matchingPaths("/rest-api/.*");
+    }

 Make sure your exceptions are visible to Red Egg.
 There's 3 ways (which can be combined) to accomplish this:

 1. Log the exception with Log4j or with java.util.logging (or make sure your framework does so),